 Costs for abortions in private clinics vary and will depend on:

 - the stage of pregnancy (earlier abortions are usually less expensive)

 If you are considering having an abortion, it is important to talk to somebody about it as soon as possible.

-No clinical procedure is entirely risk free, but abortion poses few risks to a woman's physical health, particularly when carried out during the first 12 weeks of pregnancy.
+No clinical procedure is entirely risk free, but abortion poses few risks to a woman's physical health, particularly when carried out as early as possible in the pregnancy (preferably during the first 12 weeks).

 Having an abortion will not usually affect your chances of becoming pregnant and having normal pregnancies in future.

 The risk of problems occurring during an abortion is low.
 However, there are more likely to be problems if an abortion is carried out later in a pregnancy.

 The risks associated with abortions are:

 - haemorrhage (excessive bleeding) – occurs in about one in every 1,000 abortions